KimSunWook/KimSunWook.github.io/README.md

-# Bracia is a simple personal blog theme for Jekyll.
+# Sunwook Kim is a simple personal blog theme for Jekyll.

-Bracia is a simple personal blog theme for Jekyll.
+Sunwook Kim is a simple personal blog theme for Jekyll.
 This theme is fully responsive, super fast and has a modern design, and also comes with light and dark mode.
-With the Bracia theme, your blog will look unique and stylish.
+With the Sunwook Kim theme, your blog will look unique and stylish.

 * * *

 ### Demo

-Check the theme in action [Live Demo](https://bracia.netlify.app/) |
+Check the theme in action [Live Demo](https://Sunwook Kim.netlify.app/) |
 [Artem Sheludko](https://jekyllthemes.io/developers/artem-sheludko)

 ### Theme features